HarfoucheLab/Enabling-technologies-for-innovating-plant-science-experiences-in-the-metaverse/2- Gamification_LEGO XyloTron AI system/README.md

 1. Obtain the Unity package from our GitHub repository.
 2. In Unity, open your project or create a new project.
 3. In the Unity Editor, go to the "Assets" menu at the top.
-4. Select "Import Package" and then choose "Custom Package."
+4. Select "Import Package" and then choose "Custom Package".
 5. Navigate to the location where you saved the Unity package on your computer.
 6. Select the package file and click "Open" to import it.
 7. Unity will display a window with a list of items to import from the package.
-8. Make sure all the desired assets are selected and click "Import."
+8. Make sure all the desired assets are selected and click "Import".

 ### How to import assets from the package to your scene